idaholab/moose/modules/thermal_hydraulics/doc/content/modules/thermal_hydraulics/paraview_basics.md

 - Select the begin and end points for the line: in the Properties pane, you'll see "Point1" and "Point2" which are points in 3-D space that define the line to be sampled.
 As a note, this could also be used to plot a line through a multi-D mesh.
-If you have only your 1-D meshes, and they are colinear, then the default points will be the ones you want.
+If you have only your 1-D meshes, and they are collinear, then the default points will be the ones you want.
 In general, it selects points to get the smallest bounding box.
 This is the reason for the optional first step.
 - Change the sampling resolution: in the Properties pane, there is a box "Resolution",